ksatirli/katacoda-scenarios/codifying-trust/step4/text.md

 ---

-Adding Descriptions to variables and outputs is useful to build
+As with variables, adding descriptions to outputs is useful to build a better understanding of what is being presented.

-In this step, we will carry out three tasks:
+In this step, we will carry out one task:

 1. Add a description to an output
-2. Add a default value to one variable

 ---

-Let's look at the variables we are working with today.
+Let's look at the outputs we are working with today.

 Click `outputs.tf`{{open}} to open it.

 ### Add a description to an output

-Terraform supports various type identifiers.

-Pick the right options for the variables:

-* `type = bool`{{copy}} for Booleans
-* `type = number`{{copy}} for Numbers
-* `type = string`{{copy}} for Strings

-Copy and paste the type identifiers into the correct variables.

-### Add a default value to one variable

-Providing (sensible) default values helps you and other maintainers to better understand the code you are using.

-Add a default value of `test` to the `environment` variable:
+Add a description to the `environment` output.

+Descriptions can be added with the `description` attribute:

-<pre class="file" data-target="clipboard">default     = "test"</pre>
+<pre class="file" data-target="clipboard">description     = "Environment"</pre>

 ---